Mangutov89/etsy-clone/README.md

 4:00pm - 4:30pm:
 add code to push edited items to database

+4:30pm - 5:00pm:
+add item deletion code
+fix bug in item update code
+update readme

+## Current Features

+The app uses multiple components that are linked together and able to pass data and actions between them The app uses routing to display different content to the admin than to an average user The app uses firebase to store information about items The admin is able to add, edit, and delete items, changes are reflected in firebase

-## Plans
+## Planned Features

+Admin authentication
 Styling overhaul
-addition of Components
-shop items have images
+Additional components for things like the navbar and site links Add images to store items
-contact store owner gets pushed to the database, is visible to the Owner add things like 'instock' and 'onsale' to the item model
+Contacting the store owner pushes the users comments to the database, that information is visible to the Owner Add things like 'instock' and 'onsale' to the item model

 ## Notes

 Etsy lists a certain amount of items to the customer, with a show all button at the bottom, this button takes the user to a new page that lists store items with page navigation below the listed items.
-Why make this a separate page and not just have the navigation on the main page in place of the 'show all' button?
+Why is this a separate page?
+The store page should just have the navigation buttons in place of the 'show all' button.

 ## User Stories

-Clone the etsy shop page.

-as a user and a customer, I want a list of the stores items if I reach the bottom of the page, and there are more items on the shop, I want to be able to list those items if I click a store item, I want to see more information about that item displayed on the page, such as a description, options for the item (sizing, color) if any if I decide to buy an item, I want to be able to define how many of the item to buy
+As a user and a customer:
+I want a list of the stores items if I reach the bottom of the page, and there are more items on the shop, I want to be able to list those items if I click a store item, I want to see more information about that item displayed on the page, such as a description, options for the item (sizing, color) if any if I decide to buy an item, I want to be able to define how many of the item to buy